Drago241/Image2Term/README.md

-This script, `image2term.sh`, is a versatile bash utility that transforms images into high-quality ASCII or ANSI art directly in your terminal.
+`image2term.sh`, is a versatile bash utility that transforms images into high-quality ASCII or ANSI art directly in your terminal.
 It serves as a powerful wrapper for the `jp2a` and `chafa` engines, offering extensive customization through unique character styles, color modes, and layout controls.

 ---